-1. Make the puff pastry Fit your food processor with the dough blade, add all the ingredient "A" and process until the flour clumps together in large pieces and comes together.
+1. *Make the puff pastry* Fit your food processor with the dough blade, add all the puff pastry ingredients and process until the flour clumps together in large pieces and comes together.

 2. Roll out the dough on a floured surface with a floured rolling pin.
-Make it into a rectangle shape and sprinkle cold unsalted butter (150g) onto the dough (see photo).
+Make it into a rectangle shape and sprinkle cold unsalted butter (120g) onto the dough (see photo).

 3. With the short border of the rectangle closest you, fold the dough into thirds: top and bottom edges to be folded in (see photo).
 The butter should be enclosed in the dough.
 Rotate 90 degrees, and roll it out again into a big rectangle with the rolling pin.
 Fold it again.